 Moving From California to Austin TX: Quick Answer

-Yes, for most high earners the financial case is clear.
+Yes, for most households earning above $100,000 the financial case is clear.
 Texas has 0% state income tax versus California's rate of up to 13.3%.
 At a household income of $150,000, that is approximately $14,000 per year in additional take-home pay.
-After accounting for Texas's higher property taxes (approximately 1.8-2.2% versus California's ~0.76%), most California transplants save between $15,000 and $40,000 per year net.
-Over 150,000 Californians made the move to Texas in 2025 -- the largest interstate migration corridor in the United States.
-The top neighborhoods for California transplants in Austin are West Lake Hills, Bee Cave, Lakeway, and Barton Creek -- West Austin communities that mirror the privacy, lot size, and school quality of Southern California's most prestigious suburbs.
+After accounting for Texas's higher property taxes (approximately 1.8 to 2.2% versus California's 0.76%), most California transplants save between $15,000 and $40,000 per year net.1

-0% TX State Income Tax vs 13.3% CA
+0% TX State Income Tax

-150K+ Californians moved to TX in 2025
+to TX in 2025

-West Austin Top area for CA transplants
+West Austin Top Area for

 The Financial Case